 5. Obey what’s on His heart

 It’s not just enough to listen to God tell us what’s on His heart—including His counsel and corrections for us—we also must do what He confides in us.
 Jesus says as much: “You are my friends if you do what I command” (John 15:14).
-We build our friendship with God when we obey what God commands us to do.
+We are building a relationship with Jesus when we obey what God commands us to do.

 6. Celebrate, and not compete with, Him